PTUA logo

 enhance the attractiveness of travel by transit in the Greater Toronto Area for a variety of trip purposes including, but not limited to, journey to work, and decrease reliance on the private automobile.

----Transit 2020, Toronto, 1993
+Transit 2020, Toronto, 1993

 MelbourneTorontoVancouver

-Population density in 1991 (per hectare) 16.824.114.0
+Population density in 1991 (per hectare)16.824.114.0

-Share of total jobs in Central area 25%23%21%
+Share of total jobs in Central area25%23%21%

-Share of office space in Central area 78%47%63%
+Share of office space in Central area78%47%63%

-Share of retail sales in Central area 11%10%n/a
+Share of retail sales in Central area11%10%n/a

-Annual public transport trips (per capita) 94240129
+Annual public transport trips (per capita)94240129

 Four routes are to be eliminated completely, and three of these (27, 154, and 157) are outer-suburban feeders....
 All serve relatively low density areas but not especially affluent ones, a reminder that density determines ridership much more than wealth does.
 There's not much of an alternative for residents of the areas served.... but if good transit service were really important to you, you wouldn't live there.

----Gareth Jarrett, Human Transit, 11 February 2010
+—Jarrett Walker, Human Transit, 11 February 2010

-As Jarrett well knows, residents of these Portland suburbs do have an alternative - private cars.
+As Walker well knows, residents of these Portland suburbs do have an alternative – private cars.
 And their decision to use them in preference to the cited bus routes was, it turns out, entirely rational.
-Of the three routes he named, two were 'commuter' routes that ran five trips a day on weekdays, while the third operated once an hour with the last bus at about 6:30pm.
+Of the three routes he named, two were ‘commuter’ routes that ran five trips a day on weekdays, while the third operated once an hour with the last bus at about 6:30pm.
 None of them ran on weekends.
 In short, they were equivalent to some of the worst Melbourne suburban bus routes.
 Blaming density merely serves to excuse poor design and false economies, and lets the planners off the hook when poor service fails.

 If density were the key to use of sustainable transport, then of course you wouldn't live in Portland at all - you'd live in high-density New York, which rates highest in the US for public transport use.
 But you might just as well consider living in Los Angeles, Miami or Las Vegas: all cities with much higher urban density than Portland.
 Los Angeles even has a higher density than New York when entire urban areas are compared - a fact not widely known or believed until very recently.
 The problem is these cities, all 'high density' as they are, all have lower mode shares for public transport than even Portland does!